vectra-ai-research/log4j-aws-sandbox/README.md

 - Input the public key you want to use to connect to the EC2 instance in the `variables.tf` file as the value of `public_key`.

 ### Naming Things
-- Change the value of `deployment_prefix` variable to change the name of the resources deployed.
-If you don't change this all your AWS resoures will be named in my honor.
+- The names of all AWS resouces are prefixed with 'kat-' in the `main.tf` file.
+If you don't want your resouces named after me, find and replace that value.

 ## Steps to Deployment